Northland Region: Geography

 The western coast is dominated by several long straight beaches, the most famous of which is the inaccurately-named 88 km stretch of Ninety Mile Beach in the region's far north.
 The slightly longer Ripiro Beach lies further south.
-Two large inlets are also located on this coast, the massive Kaipara Harbour in the south, which Northland shares with the Auckland Region, and the convoluted inlets of the Hokianga Harbour.
+Two large inlets are also located on this coast, the massive Kaipara Harbour in the south, which Northland shares with the Auckland region, and the convoluted inlets of the Hokianga Harbour.

 The east coast is more rugged, and is dotted with bays and peninsulas.
 Several large natural harbours are found on this coast, from Parengarenga close to the region's northern tip, then Whangaroa Harbour, and past the famous Bay of Islands down to Whangārei Harbour, on the shores of which is situated the largest population centre.
 Numerous islands dot this coast, notably the Cavalli Islands, the Hen and Chicken Islands, Aorangaia Island and the Poor Knights Islands.

 The northernmost points of the North Island mainland lie at the top of Northland.
 These include several points often confused in the public mind as being the country's northernmost points: Cape Maria van Diemen, Spirits Bay, Cape Reinga, and North Cape.
 The northernmost point of the North Island is actually the Surville Cliffs, close to North Cape although the northernmost point of the country is further north, in the Kermadec chain of islands.
 Cape Reinga and Spirits Bay, however, have a symbolic part to play as the end of the country.
 In Māori mythology, it is from here that the souls of the dead depart on their journey to the afterlife.

 Climate

-The region of Northland has an oceanic climate (Cfb in the Köppen climate classification), but a subtropical climate in the Trewartha climate classification, with warm humid summers and mild wet winters.
-Due to its latitude and low elevation, Northland has the country's highest average annual temperature.
-However, as with other parts of New Zealand, climate conditions are variable.
-In summer, temperatures range from 22 °C to 26 °C, occasionally rising above 30 °C. In winter, maximum temperatures vary between 13 °C and 19 °C, while minima vary between 6 °C and 11 °C.
+Northland has an oceanic climate (Cfb in the Köppen climate classification), but a subtropical climate in the Trewartha climate classification, with warm humid summers and mild wet winters.
+Due to its latitude and low elevation, it has the country's highest average annual temperature, although, as with other parts of New Zealand, the weather is changeable.
+In summer, maximum temperatures range from 22 °C to 26 °C, not often rising above 30 °C. In winter, maximum temperatures vary between 14 °C and 17 °C, while minima vary between 7 °C and 12 °C.

 Ground frosts are rare due to the region being encircled by the moderating Pacific and Tasman waters, but light frosts do occur infrequently around Dargaville in the lowlands.
 The hottest months are January and February.
 In January 2009, excessive sunlight hours and below-average rainfall resulted in the region being declared a drought zone.

 Typical annual rainfall for the region is 1500–2000 mm but varies at different altitudes.
 Northland has an average of 2000 sunshine hours annually.
 Winds are predominantly from the southwest.
-Occasionally in summer, the region experiences stormy conditions from former cyclones which generally become much weaker once they leave tropical latitudes.
+Occasionally in summer, the region experiences stormy conditions from former tropical cyclones, which generally become much weaker once they leave tropical latitudes.